 Blazor uses the ASP.NET Core SignalR implementation for messaging between client and servers.
 Since it is in the same process, it cannot be scaled once the number of transactions becomes high or the client load increases on the servers.
 Moreover, it cannot be used as a backplane in a load balanced environment.
 For real-time and multi user applications, this can become a bottleneck.

 At NCache, we have been receiving requests regarding NCache support with Blazor apps.
 Yes, NCache can be easily integrated into your Blazor applications.
-NCache is an in-memory distributed cache that implements ASP.NET / ASP.NET Core SignalR Backplane for high traffic, real-time, web applications.
+A SignalR Backplane is a shared message bus that allows scaling of real-time apps.
+NCache implements this ASP.NET / ASP.NET Core SignalR Backplane as an in-memory distributed cache to ensure high performance and reliability.
 Being distributed, it can scale to handle increasing requests and does not become a bottleneck.
 Moreover, NCache SignalR uses powerful Pub/Sub messaging features to send messages from one web server to another.
 Figure 1 illustrates how NCache fits into your Blazor application as a SignalR Backplane:

 To make it simpler, we have used the Blazor SignalR sample implementation by Microsoft, and integrated NCache as a SignalR backplane in the existing application.
 Our running implementation for Blazor using NCache SignalR backplane is uploaded at GitHub.